brynbellomy/StateMachine-GCDThreadsafe/README.md

 subscription.state;                 // @"suspended"
 ```

-## Contributing
+# Contributing

 1. Brush up on your [ReactiveCocoa](http://github.com/ReactiveCocoa/ReactiveCocoa).
-That's the direction this fork of the code is overwhelmingly likely to head.
+That's the direction that this fork of the code is overwhelmingly likely to head.
-2. Fork
+2. Fork this project.
-3. Create your feature branch
+3. Create a new feature branch.
-4. Commit your changes
+4. Commit your changes.
-5. Push to the branch
+5. Push to the branch.
-6. Create new pull request
+6. Create new pull request.

-# contributors
+# Top scores

 - Luis Solano Bonet < <contact@luissolano.com> >, the original fork's author
 - bryn austin bellomy < <bryn@signals.io> >, a rookie, a failure